 Saying “No” might place a sale in jeopardy or make your boss unhappy.
 You might be thought of as a villain, not a team player or called the ‘sales prevention department’.

 Being accused of this is not a comfortable place to be in, but you need to remind yourself it is for the greater good.
-It’s your job to bring balance and realise the company vision and strategy through your product.
+It’s your job to bring balance and realize the company vision and strategy through your product.

 You need to be brave and take a balanced longer-term view.